Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Experimental setup and methodologies

 \subsection{Fluctuating wall-pressure measurements}

 Before introducing the streamwise array of wall-pressure sensors, a dataset of resolved wall-pressure point measurements is briefly described.
 These data, acquired previously with a different setup \citep{knoop:2025BLF}, are used to validate wall-pressure intensity in the facility.
 Fluctuating pressure measurements were taken at $x^\prime \approx 6.38$\,m using multiple $\sfrac{1}{4}$\,in.
 GRAS\,46BE pressure microphones organized along the span (termed as `point' measurements henceforth).
 Five of those were mounted in sub-surface cavities, each of which communicated with the flow through a single-pinhole orifice with a diameter of $d = 0.4$\,mm (corresponding to $d^+ = 5$ to 17 for the four $U_{\infty}$ cases).
 Full details on data acquisition, the Helmholtz correction accounting for the sub-surface cavity resonance, and the removal of acoustic facility noise are available in published works \citep{baars2024,knoop:2025BLF}.
-Figure~\ref{fig2}(b) shows the wall-pressure variance ($\overline{p^2_w}^+$) from these measurements (open diamonds), for all four $Re_{\tau}$ test cases.
-These data agree well with those of \citet{sillero2013} and \citet{tsuji2007}---at similar spatial/grid resolution---and follow the empirical trend reported by \citet{farabee1991}.
-And so, Fig.~\ref{fig2}(b) confirms that the wall-pressure intensity behaves as expected in the DUBLF.
+Figure~\ref{fig4}(b) shows the wall-pressure variance ($\overline{p^2_w}^+$) from these measurements (open diamonds), for all four $Re_{\tau}$ test cases.
+They agree well with statistics from \citet{sillero2013} and \citet{eitel2014}---at similar spatial/grid resolution---and follow the empirical trend reported by \citet{farabee1991} and \citet{panton2017}.
+And so, Fig.~\ref{fig4}(b) confirms that $\overline{p^2_w}^+$ behaves as expected in the DUBLF.